-And while this Butternut Squash Chili recipe is a perfect dish for vegetarians and vegans to enjoy, even the meat-eaters love this recipe.
-Just ask my husband and son whom both LOVE this recipe!
+- Carnivore-Approved.
+While this Butternut Squash Chili recipe is a perfect dish for vegetarians and vegans to enjoy, even the meat-eaters love this recipe.
+Just ask my meat-loving husband and son!

 Notes on Key Ingredients